Generic Name: alvimopan

 Hospital Use Only

-Patients should be informed that the most common side effects with Entereg in patients undergoing bowel resection are constipation, dyspepsia, and flatulence.
+Patients should be informed that the most common side effect with Entereg in patients undergoing surgeries that include bowel resection is dyspepsia.